 - Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.
-Phone numbers are printed on the back cover of this booklet. - If you do not wish to call, or you called and were not satisfied, you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing.

-- You or someone you name may file a grievance.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call, or you called and were not satisfied, you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - You or someone you name may file a grievance.
 The person you name would be your "representative."
 You may name a relative, friend, lawyer, advocate, doctor, or anyone else to act for you.
 Other persons may already be authorized by the court or in accordance with state law to act for you.
 If you want someone to act for you who is not already authorized by the court or under state law, then you and that person must sign and date a statement that gives the person legal permission to be your representative.
-To learn how to name your representative, you may call Member Services.
-Phone numbers are printed on the back cover of this booklet. - A grievance must be filed either verbally or in writing within 60 days of the event or incident.
+To learn how to name your representative, you may call Member Services. - A grievance must be filed either verbally or in writing within 60 days of the event or incident.
 We must address your grievance as quickly as your case requires based on your health status, but no later than 30 days after receiving your complaint.
 We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest. - A fast grievance can be filed concerning a plan decision not to conduct a fast response to a coverage decision or appeal, or if we take an extension on a coverage decision or appeal.
-We must respond to your expedited grievance within 24 hours. - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
-If you have a "fast complaint," it means we will give you an answer within 24 hours.
+We must respond to your expedited grievance within 24 hours. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.